- Chart

 Average Trading Volume

-The ETF exhibits moderate average trading volume, suggesting reasonable liquidity for most investors.
+The ETF exhibits moderate average daily trading volume, which generally indicates sufficient liquidity for most retail and institutional investors.

 Bid-Ask Spread